Farmers' suicides in India: Responses to farmers' suicides

-The government appointed a number of inquiries to look into the causes of farmers' suicide and farm-related distress in general.
+The government appointed several inquiries to look into the causes of farmers' suicide and farm-related distress in general.
 Krishak Ayog (National Farmer Commission) visited all suicide-prone farming regions of India, then in 2006 published three reports with its recommendations.
 Subsequently, former prime minister Manmohan Singh visited Vidarbha in 2006 and promised a package of ₹110 billion (about $2.4 billion).
-The families of farmers who had committed suicide were also offered an ex gratia grant of ₹100000 by the government, though this amount was changed several times.
+The families of farmers who had died by suicide were also offered an ex gratia grant of ₹100000 by the government, though this amount was changed several times.

 2006 relief package

 In 2006, the Government of India identified 31 districts in the four states of Andhra Pradesh, Maharashtra, Karnataka, and Kerala with a high relative incidence of farmer suicides.
 A special rehabilitation package was launched to mitigate the distress of these farmers.
-The package provided debt relief to farmers, improved supply of institutional credit, improved irrigation facilities, employed experts and social service personnel to provide farming support services, and introduced subsidiary income opportunities through horticulture, livestock, dairy, and fisheries.
+The package provided debt relief to farmers, improved the supply of institutional credit, improved irrigation facilities, employed experts and social service personnel to provide farming support services, and introduced subsidiary income opportunities through horticulture, livestock, dairy, and fisheries.
 The Government of India also announced ex-gratia cash assistance from Prime Ministers National Relief Fund to the farmers.
 Additionally, among other things, the Government of India announced: